Quarantined! Examining the Effects of a Community-Wide Moderation Intervention on Reddit: Discussion

-\emph{Focus on effects within the quarantined communities.} In this study, we examined whether the quarantined subreddit could become more popular due to the quarantine and attract more new users than it had previously.
+In this study, we examined whether the quarantined subreddit could become more popular due to the quarantine and attract more new users than it had previously.
 Since the communities still exist, we chose to focus our research questions on understanding the changes within them post-quarantine instead of its members' migration to other communities.
-Our results clearly demonstrate the effectiveness of quarantining in reducing the influx of new users to such problematic forums.
+Our results clearly demonstrate the effectiveness of quarantining in delimiting the influx of new users to such problematic forums.
 Even though these quarantining events were widely discussed on Reddit, we did not observe a Streisand effect of significantly increased user influx.
 However, it is possible that quarantining may just shift problematic behavior and lead to increased activity elsewhere.
 We provide evidence that quarantining did not lead to drastic increases in activity on similar other active subreddits (Sec. \ref{sec:discussionEffectiveness}).
 Yet, a more rigorous analysis of members' migration to other websites is beyond the scope of this paper and is covered in a different paper \cite{ribeiro2021migration}.
 In summary, our cross-platform analyses show that quarantining did not significantly increase the posting activity of these communities on other websites.
+Going forward, comparative analyses of offensive groups that continue to operate while quarantined on mainstream platforms versus groups that self-host on external websites would substantially inform the use of community-level sanctions.